Synt-Axe/REPO_TalkingCart/README.md

 # Supported Features

 - The cart has a chance of reacting (aggressively) if you damage an item in front of it.
+You're also able to configure how high/low the chance is from the config file.
 - The cart will tell the players which enemies are present in the level at the start of each level.
 - If an enemy enters the area around the cart (within a 20 units of the cart's position), the cart will warn the players.
 - If an enemy that has been communicated as near exits the area around the cart (more than 23 units away from the cart), the cart will notify the players